Zimbabwe – Victoria Falls

 The Falls are created by the entire width of the river plummeting in a solitary vertical drop into a 120 metre wide chasm, whittled by the cascading waters along a breakage area in the basalt plateau.
 The chasm called the First Gorge varies from 80 metres deep at its west end to 108 metres in its centre.
 The only opening to the First Gorge is though a gap 110 metres wide, approximately two-thirds of the way across the width of the Falls from the western end, through which the entire volume of the river spills into the gorges of the Victoria Falls.
 Two islands, Boaruka and Livingstone, are situated on the peak of the Falls.
 They are big enough to divide the sheet of water, even at full flood.
 At less than full flood, other islands perform the task of dividing the curtain of water into dispersed parallel streams.
 The main streams are known as Leaping Water, or Devil’s Cataract, Main Falls, Rainbow Falls (the tallest) and the Eastern Cataract.

 Meals: Breakfast X2, Lunch X1

-Travel Time: +/- 2 hours and a border crossing
+Travel Time: +/- 7-8 hours plus a border crossing

-Optional Activities: Chobe early morning game drive (Day 19 only), Zambezi Sunset Cruise, full day white water rafting, flight over the falls, full day low/high water river boarding, solo bungee jumping, morning/afternoon lion or elephant encounter
+Optional Activities: Dinner out in Victoria Falls, Full day white water rafting, Flight over the falls, Full day low/high water river boarding, sunset cruise, bungee jump (solo), morning/afternoon lion or elephant encounter.